-New staff hired with benefits must work three months before being eligible for prorated vacation time.
+New staff hired with vacation benefits must work three months before being eligible for prorated vacation time.
 After the completion of three months, vacation accrual is retroactive to hire date or benefit date.
-For employees changing status from a non-benefited position to a benefited position, the three-month waiting period does not apply if they have been an employee of the Library for more than three months.
+For employees moving to a position with 20 or more regular hoursehanging status from a non-benefited position to a benefited position, the three-month waiting period does not apply if they have been an employee of the Library for more than three months.